 Why do vapers smile so often?

 I have discovered much to my delight that vaping is another story entirely.
 Vaping does not leave stains on your teeth.
 Because there is no smoke, there is no tar, and because there is no tar, there is no staining of teeth.
-Not only that, “smoker’s breath” is also no longer a factor for those who switch from smoking to vaping.
+Not only that but “smoker’s breath” is also no longer a factor for those who switch from smoking to vaping.

-Also as a style conscious gentleman of a certain age, I’ve been delighted with the options available.
+Also as a style-conscious gentleman of a certain age, I’ve been delighted with the options available.
 I’ve never liked the look of a pack of cigarettes in my shirt pocket, but there are plenty of vaping starter kits on the market with slick designs and a variety of colors.

 Vaping and your dental health

 Besides the absence of discoloration and smoker’s breath, there’s another dental health benefit to vaping instead of smoking.
 Tar, it seems, is a nasty substance.
 It’s sticky.
-That, along with the other chemicals in cigarette smoke, leave behind a residue that sticks to your teeth, which can cause buildup of tartar, resulting in plaque buildup.
+That, along with the other chemicals in cigarette smoke, leaves behind a residue that sticks to your teeth, which can cause a buildup of tartar, resulting in plaque buildup.
 And it’s that plaque buildup that leads to tooth decay and cavities, and ultimately, expensive trips to the dentist.

 One study examined smokers who switched from combustible cigarettes to e-cigarettes, to determine if oral health would be improved.
-The study looked at plaque buildup and bleeding of gums, and noted a clear improvement in these and many other oral health parameters.
+The study looked at plaque buildup and bleeding of gums and noted a clear improvement in these and many other oral health parameters.
 Overall, the study showed that after switching from smoking to vaping, oral health was significantly improved, and those who switched to vaping were less at risk of weakened tooth enamel, experienced less plaque buildup and less bleeding of the gums, and less periodontal disease.